 On January 28, 2019, Mentor entered into a second secured Capital Agreement with Electrum.
 Under the second Capital Agreement, Mentor invested an additional \$100,000 of capital in Electrum.
-In consideration for Mentor's investment, Electrum shall pay to Mentor on the payment date the sum of (i) \$100,000, (ii) ten percent (10%) of the Recovery, and (iii) the greater of (A) 0.083334% of the Recovery for each full month from the date hereof until the payment date if the Recovery occurs prior to the payment date, and (B) \$833.34 for each full month from the date hereof until the payment date was the earlier of November 1, 2021, and the final resolution of the Litigation.
+In consideration for Mentor's investment, Electrum agreed to pay Mentor on the payment date the sum of (i) \$100,000, (ii) ten percent (10%) of the Recovery, and (iii) the greater of (A) 0.083334% of the Recovery for each full month from the date hereof until the payment date if the Recovery occurs prior to the payment date, and (B) \$833 for each full month from the date hereof until the payment date was the earlier of November 1, 2021, and the final resolution of the Litigation.
 On November 1, 2021, the parties amended the January 28, 2019 Capital Agreement to extend the payment date to the earlier of November 1, 2023, or the final resolution of the Litigation and increased the monthly payment payable by Electrum to \$834.
-This investment is included at its \$100,000 cost as part of the Contractual interests in legal recoveries on the consolidated balance sheets at December 31, 2021 and 2020.
-In addition, the second Capital Agreement provides that Mentor may, at any time up to and including 90 days following the payment date, elect to convert its 6,198 membership interests in Electrum into a cash payment of \$194,028 plus an additional 19.4% of the Recovery.
+On November 18, 2022, Electrum repaid \$100,000 to the Company pursuant to a certain November 14, 2022 Settlement Agreement and Mutual Release, following the Company's October 21, 2022 lawsuit against Electrum and the escrow agent in the County of San Mateo.
+This investment is included at its \$0 and \$100,000 cost as part of the Contractual interests in legal recoveries on the consolidated balance sheets at December 31, 2022 and 2021.